frankiecerk/webdev-project-options/no_build_flask_react/README.md

 |       └── components # React components that are reused and need to be imported globally
 |           └── names.jsx
 └── templates/
-    └── base.html # include React, babel and all components globally, provide div with id #content entrypoint for React └── index.html # extend base.html and include the corresponding page.jsx └── birds.html # extend base.html and include the corresponding page.jsx
+    └── base.html # include React, babel, axios and other 3rd party libraries, and all components globally, provide div with id #content entrypoint for React
+    └── index.html # extend base.html and include the corresponding page.jsx
+    └── birds.html # extend base.html and include the corresponding page.jsx
 ```